madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 I increased font size using default programs delivered with Lubuntu `lxappearance`, `obconf`, `lightdm-gtk-greeter-settings-pkexec`, and `pcmanfm --desktop-pref`.

 High DPI is a problem with some [applications](https://wiki.archlinux.org/index.php/HiDPI#Applications).
 The Qt settings via `qtconfig` are better to be avoided as they may break font rendering.
-I still had to handle `firefox`, `thunderbird`, and `chromium-browser` manually.
+I still had to handle `firefox`, `thunderbird` (via `layout.css.devPixelsPerPx`), and `chromium-browser` manually.
+In `/etc/chromium-browser/default`, I appended ` --force-device-scale-factor=1.3` to the browser parameters.

 For Libreoffice, I used *Tools / Options / View | User Interface | Scaling* and of course `libreoffice-style-sifr` package theme for icons.

 For SublimeText 3 sidebar font size, I had to [overwrite](http://stackoverflow.com/questions/18288870/sublime-text-3-how-to-change-the-font-size-of-the-file-sidebar) the theme.